mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 ##How to create the fields of your CRUD by importing a JSON

-If you want, you can upload your fields from file, selecting Import fields from File.
-Remember that the file must be a JSON with the followinf patterns:
+If you want, you can upload your fields from file, selecting **Import fields from File**.
+Remember that the file must be a JSON with the following directions:

 * Enter the property "name" in camelCase
 * Add properties with their "types" spelling as follow: